Onkelz-Freak1993/GRVL/README.md

 This project is a work in progress, and is also OpenSource, so feel free to contribute to it.

-Note: The latest Build is always in the 'release candidate'-Folder.

 Install:
 Put the files inside the 'release candidate'-folder in your Re-Volt Game folder, alongside rvgl.exe